-Let’s take sole traders (or partners) first.
-The amount you can borrow for a mortgage will be based on your net profit which you can evidence by obtaining your SA302’s from your Accountant or direct from the Inland Revenue.
-Most lenders average your last 2 or 3 years’ net profit but there are lenders that can consider using your latest year.
-Your SA302 cannot normally be more than 18 months old.
-If your net profit has decreased the lender will usually go off the latest year and want an explanation as to why it has dropped.
+You’ll find that the majority of lenders average your last 2 or 3 years’ net profit but there are lenders out there that can consider using your latest year.
+If your net profit has decreased the lender will usually go off the latest year and will require you to provide them of an explanation as to why this has happened.

-The minimum trading period for Self Employed or Limited Company Directors is one year although there are lenders who want longer than that.
-If you have recently formed a Limited Company after a period as a sole trader under the advice of your Accountant then there are lenders who can look at this as long as it is in the same line of work.
+The minimum trading period for people who are self-employed in Hull or limited company directors is one year, though in some cases there are mortgage lenders who will want to see more than that.
+If you have recently formed a limited company after a period as a sole trader, under the advice of your accountant, then there are lenders who can look at this as long as it is within the same field of work.

-As you can see from the above, mortgages for the self-employed is a complicated business so if you would like to talk about your situation please feel free to contact us and we’ll talk you through your options and send you a form for your Accountant to complete which will help us tailor-make a recommendation designed to meet your exact circumstances.
+As you can see from the information listed, obtaining mortgages for the self-employed can easily be seen as difficult business, though the hardest part is simply evidencing your income.
+If you would like to talk about your situation please feel free to Get in Touch and we’ll talk you through your options, as well as send you a form for your accountant to complete.
+This will help us tailor-make a recommendation designed to meet your exact circumstances.